 The Autistic Experience

-Autism is a hyper-connected brain.
-Autistic individuals have brains that hold on to synaptic connections longer and stronger.
-It is a fundamentally different experience of reality.
+Autism is complex neurodevelopmental difference.
+Autistic individuals have a hyper-connected brain which leads to a fundamentally different experience of reality.
 This whole process is invisible.
 It is how our brains function and not something you can see by looking at a person.

 Historically, people have been diagnosed as Autistic based on how other individuals perceive and experience them and their potentially disruptive behaviors.
-The difference in what autism actually is versus what the diagnostic criteria have been has lead to the particular situation we are in now.
+The difference in what autism actually is - an invisible difference in the brain- versus what the diagnostic criteria have been - based on visible differences perceived by others - has led to the particular situation we are in now.

 Many Autistic people have gone their whole lives knowing they were different and never finding an answer or a reason that could explain why.
 With advanced science and research into genetics, neuroscience and the causes of autism, combined with the help of the internet to share this information and our experiences, we are finding each other.